peleicht/backpack-offer-sender/ReadMe.md

 The script is well tested and consistently produces correct results.
 However, there may be some situations in which the script receives bad information, and produces unexpected results.
-This may happen after updates to the backpack.tf or steamcommunity.com websites, or if another extension iterferes with this one.
+This may happen after updates to the backpack.tf or steamcommunity.com websites, or if another extension interferes with this one.

-Therefore make sure to <ins>always double check the offer</ins> before confirming it.
+Therefore, make sure to <ins>always double check the offer</ins> before confirming it.

 ---